006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

 # CHANGELOG
+## Jan 8th, 2025
+We are thrilled to have received the QQ Music cookies provided by @Fun忧怨.
+Our music source version has now been updated to **v2.16beta**, supporting both <u>NetEase Cloud Music and QQ Music</u>.
+We welcome more talented individuals to join us!

 ## Dec 16th, 2024
 Guys, how are you?
 This is a new music source that has been delayed for 6 months. **006lpのPoland Source v2.15.2 is here!!**
 Unfortunately, we only have ONE SVIP account of NetEase Cloud Music, so this source only allows you to parse NetEase Cloud Music.